Achraf-E/FoxBot/README.md

 ### Main.js

-the main file assemble all bot utils.
+the main file assemble all bot utils and run it.